Writing a good request is one of the most important parts of couch surfing. Not sure where to start or what to include?

 Here is a short list of the most important points to hit.
 We'll dive into each one separately later in the article:

-6. Don't give up!
-Finding a great host can be hard, so keep trying!
+Don't give up!
+Finding a great host can take time, so keep trying!

 Fill out your profile